How Finland's public administration works

 The agencies managing local state administrative duties include the police departments, tax offices, the employment and economic development offices.

 Municipalities and local government

-Under the Constitution of Finland, municipalities are self-governing units and they have the right to tax their residents.
-Municipalities are responsible for providing their residents with statutory basic services.
+Municipalities are self-governing units and they are responsible for providing their residents with statutory basic services.

 In addition to municipalities, there are also other self-governing entities Finland.
 These include the region of Åland, churches and other religious communities as well as the universities.